 - "In the Land Cruiser, front- and second-row seats are exceptionally comfortable over long hauls, with plenty of room in every direction.
 The third row is tight and uncomfortable, like most third rows I encounter." -- Cars.com

 - "Large, comfortable seats with lots of adjustments combine with a tilt and telescopic steering wheel and ample headroom and legroom for first-class accommodations.
 Visibility is OK except to the rear corners, particularly with the 3rd-row seats stowed.
 Standard rear-obstacle detection helps, as does the optional (with navigation system) rearview camera.
 Ingress and egress are easy enough." -- Consumer Guide (2011)

-Previously optional features like a rear-seat entertainment system, a navigation system, heated second-row seats, a heated, leather-wrapped steering wheel with voice and Bluetooth mounted controls and rain-sensing wipers are standard on the 2013 Land Cruiser.
-The Land Cruiser also has Toyota’s new hard drive-based navigation system equipped with an 8-inch touch screen, satellite radio, a USB port, a backup camera and Entune multimedia services, which allows access to live weather and traffic as well as apps like Pandora and Bing.
+Previously optional features like a rear-seat entertainment system, a navigation system, heated second-row seats, a heated, leather-wrapped steering wheel with voice and Bluetooth controls and rain-sensing wipers are standard in the 2013 Land Cruiser.
+The Land Cruiser also has Toyota’s new hard-drive-based navigation system, which is equipped with an 8-inch touch screen.
+Other standard features include satellite radio, a USB port, a backup camera and Entune multimedia services, which allow access to live weather and traffic as well as apps like Pandora and Bing.